john-z-yang/kafka-map-reduce/README.md

 # kafka-map-reduce

 A simple toy kafka consumer framework implementation in Rust.
-Build on top of [Tokio](https://tokio.rs/) and [rdkafka](https://docs.rs/rdkafka/latest/rdkafka/index.html)'s [StreamConsumer](https://docs.rs/rdkafka/latest/rdkafka/consumer/stream_consumer/struct.StreamConsumer.html) to be fully asynchronous.
+Built on top of [Tokio](https://tokio.rs/) and [rdkafka](https://docs.rs/rdkafka/latest/rdkafka/index.html)'s [StreamConsumer](https://docs.rs/rdkafka/latest/rdkafka/consumer/stream_consumer/struct.StreamConsumer.html) to be fully asynchronous.
 Most techniques are stolen from [Vector](https://vector.dev/) and [Arroyo](https://github.com/getsentry/arroyo).

-It processes the messages from Kafka in 2 phases: a map phase and a reduce phase.
-The map phase runs completely in parallel on each partition the consumer is assigned to.
-The reduce phase runs in sequence and performs some operations over all output of the map phase within a period of time or number of messages.
-There can be one or more reduce steps.
+There are 4 kinds of processing stages provided by the `processing_strategy` macro.
+The first 2, map and reduce, can be arranged in any arbitrary pre-defined order.
+The latter 2, `par_map` and `err` can only be defined once.

+1. **map**: 1 → 1 transformation that runs concurrently.
+2. **reduce**: N → 1 transformation that runs concurrently.
+3. **par_map**: 1 → 1 transformation is defined once at the beginning of the `processing_strategy`.
+It will be run in *parallel* on each messages as n separate tokio tasks with n being the number of partitions assigned to the consumer.
+4. **err**: N → 1 transformation is defined once at the beginning of the `processing_strategy`.
+It will be recieve all the *original* kafka messages when any processing stage returned an `anyhow::Error` instead of `Ok(T)`.

 ## Demo